Mohammed3ohammed/Electronic-shop/README.md

-This is an online store designed using React JavaScript and consists of several sections.
-Each section includes various products.
-The store offers a wide range of products, such as electronics, clothing, home appliances, and personal care products.
+Developed an e-commerce platform facilitating the purchase of clothing, electronic appliances, and household items.
+Technologies Used: React.js, React Bootstrap, HTML5, CSS